Yaswant-Kumar-Singhi/Python_for_Data_Engineering/Series/Readme.md

 > This was all about the basic and lets move on and check with attributes and methods of a series object

 1. <a href="https://github.com/Yaswant-Kumar-Singhi/Python_for_Data_Engineering/blob/main/Series/Series_Attributes_Methods-2.ipynb">Practical Examples on Attributes and methods - 2</a> <br>

+<p> Till now we, know about Series object creation from list, dict.
+We have also got some familiarity with attributes and methods associated with series.
+Now, can we create a custom series object having index and values as different list.
+Lets check <a href="https://github.com/Yaswant-Kumar-Singhi/Python_for_Data_Engineering/blob/main/Series/Arguments_Parameters-3.ipynb">Practical Example 3</a> for this and get a clear understanding of it. <br>